pydata/pydata-sphinx-theme/docs/user_guide/theme-elements.md

 ## Inline code

 When used directly, the `code` role just displays the text without syntax highlighting, as a literal.
 As mentioned in the [Sphinx documentation](https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#inline-code-highlighting) you can also enable syntax highlighting by defining a custom role.
-It will then use the same highligther as in the `code-block` directive.
+It will then use the same highlighter as in the `code-block` directive.

 ```{code-block} rst